michaelfranzl/rpi23-gen-image/README.md

 This is a fork of the original project by github user "drtyhlpr".
 My fork is developed into a slightly different direction:

-* Only Debian releases 8 ("Stretch") and newer are supported
+* Only Debian releases 9 ("Stretch") and newer are supported.
-* Only the unpatched/mainline/vanilla Linux kernel is supported (not the Rapberry Pi Kernel flavor)
+* Only the unpatched/mainline/vanilla Linux kernel is supported (not the Rapberry Pi Kernel flavor).
-* The Linux mainline/vanilla kernel must be pre-cross-compiled on the PC running this script.
+* The Linux mainline/vanilla kernel must be pre-cross-compiled on the PC running this script (instructions below).
-* Only U-Boot booting will be supported
+* Only U-Boot booting is supported.
-* The U-Boot sources must be pre-downloaded and pre-cross-compiled on the PC running this script.
+* The U-Boot sources must be pre-downloaded and pre-cross-compiled on the PC running this script (instructions below).
+* An apt caching proxy server must be installed to save bandwidth (instructions below).
-* The installation of the system to an SD card must be done via copying or rsync, rather than creating, shrinking and expanding ISO images, which is error-prone, slow, and wears the SD cards out.
+* The installation of the system to an SD card is done via rsync copying, rather than creating, shrinking and expanding ISO images, which is error-prone, slow, and wears the SD cards out (instructions below).
-* The FBTURBO option is removed in favor or the working VC4 OpenGL drivers of the Linux Kernel
+* The FBTURBO option is removed in favor or the working VC4 OpenGL drivers of the Linux Kernel.

 The above changes are aimed a higher bootstrapping speed, less complexity, less surprises.